ni/nimi-python/docs/nirfsg/class.rst

              - For the PXIe-5645, this property is ignored if you are using the I/Q ports.

-             - When the :py:attr:`nirfsg.Session.active_configuration_list` property is set to a valid list name, setting the :py:attr:`nirfsg.Session.output_enabled` property transitions the device to the Configuration state.
+             - When the :py:attr:`nirfsg.Session.ACTIVE_CONFIGURATION_LIST` property is set to a valid list name, setting the :py:attr:`nirfsg.Session.output_enabled` property transitions the device to the Configuration state.

+        .. note:: One or more of the referenced properties are not in the Python API for this driver.

         The following table lists the characteristics of this property.